-The Leonids are famous for storming at various times throughout recent history.
-In fact, the first great meteor storm in modern times was the Leonid shower of November 1833.
-That famous shower had a major effect on the development of the scientific study of meteors, and it’s one reason the Leonids are so famous.
+The Leonids are famous for storming at various times in recent history.
+The first great meteor storm of modern times was nearly 200 years ago; it was the Leonid shower of November 1833.
+That famous shower had a major effect on the development of the scientific study of meteors.
+It’s one reason the Leonids are so famous.

 Previously, meteors were thought to be atmospheric phenomena, like rain or snow.
 But scientists were curious.
 Why was the 1833 shower so strong?
 In 1865, astronomers discovered a comet, which was named Comet Tempel-Tuttle for its discoverers.
 The comet’s orbit around the sun was found to be about 33 years.
 Some predicted that there would be another Leonid meteor storm in November 1866 – and so there was!